-Ever wondered whether it’s better to complete your work in small periods of time or to just power through it?
+Have you ever wondered whether it’s better to complete your work in small chunks or just power through it?
 Studies have shown that most full-time workers spend more than the typical 40 hours a week at work.
 About a quarter of employees work during their lunch breaks – leading to an attitude of overworking.
 It turns out there are many benefits of breaks at work.

 There’s no federal mandate on employee breaks, but some states require them.
 Regardless of what legal requirements you’re under, breaks make total business sense.

-Brain breaks are essential to employee morale.
-Studies have shown that while breaks don’t always increase productivity, they do lead to higher job satisfaction, a more balanced emotional health, and a stronger desire to go above-and-beyond.
+Breaks are essential to employee morale.
+Studies have shown that breaks lead to higher productivity, higher job satisfaction, a more balanced emotional health, and a stronger desire to go above and beyond.

 Just like feeling thirsty is your body’s way of begging for water, taking a break when you’re exhausted is your body begging for downtime.
-There are benefits to stopping before you’re completely exhausted.
-Let’s take a look at some of the benefits of breaks at work.
+There are benefits to stopping before you’re completely drained.
+Let’s take a more in-depth look at some of the benefits of breaks at work.

 1. Time to reevaluate your goals for the day